Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Attracting ball for the semi-flow

 Take $u_0$ in $X$ and let

-denote the (maximal) solution of system~\cref{init_syst} with initial data $u_0$, where $T_{\max}$ in $(0,+\infty]$ denotes the upper bound of the (maximal) time interval where this solution is defined.

-We are going to define a quantity $\kappa_0$ and functions $\psi_0$ and $\fff_0$ that will play similar roles as the quantity $\kappa$ and the functions $\psi$ and $\fff$ that were defined in \cref{subsec:firewall}.
-Since the definitions slightly differ, the subscript ``$0$'' is added to avoid confusion and to recall that these new objects are related to the ``normalized'' potential $V_0$.
+denote the (maximal) solution of system~\cref{init_syst} with initial condition $u_0$, where $T_{\max}$ in $(0,+\infty]$ denotes the upper bound of the (maximal) time interval where this solution is defined. \paragraph{Functionals.} The quantity $\kappa_0$ and functions $\psi_0$ and $\fff_0$ defined below will play similar roles as the quantity $\kappa$ and the functions $\psi$ and $\fff$ that were defined in \cref{subsec:firewall}.
+Since the definitions below slightly differ from those of \cref{subsec:firewall}, the subscript ``$0$'' is added to avoid confusion and to recall that these new objects are related to the ``normalized'' potential $V_0$.
+Let $\kappa_0$ be a positive quantity, small enough so that